seandenigris/XML-Parser/repository/XML-Parser.package/XMLNode.class/README.md

 This is a base class for XML nodes.
-It contains testing messages and methods to set and access the parent node and sibling nodes.
+It contains testing messages and methods to set and access the parent node and sibling nodes, and ancestors.
 It also provides a number messages to control printing.